sirasagi62/minirag/overview.md

 ## Project Structure

-veqlite follows a simple and focused architecture:
+veqlite follows a modular and extensible architecture that supports multiple database backends:

+- **Multi-Database Support**: Unified interface for both SQLite (with sqlite-vec) and PostgreSQL (with pgvector via PGLite)
+- **Database Abstraction**: Uses `IDatabaseDriver` interface to abstract database operations, enabling seamless switching between SQLite and PGLite
+- **Vector Engine Strategy**: Implements separate vector engines (`SQLiteVectorEngine` and `PGLiteVectorEngine`) that adapt to the underlying database system
+- **Schema Design**:
-- **Core Database**: Built on Bun's native SQLite support with sqlite-vec extension for vector operations
+  - For SQLite: Uses a regular table with triggers synchronizing to a virtual table (vec0) for vector operations
-- **Schema Design**: Uses two main components - a regular table for storing chunk data and a virtual table for vector indexing
+  - For PGLite: Uses a regular table with pgvector extension and HNSW index for efficient similarity search
-- **Data Flow**: Text chunks with embeddings are inserted into the chunks table, with triggers automatically synchronizing the vector index
+- **Data Flow**: Text chunks with embeddings are inserted through the vector engine, which handles database-specific storage details
+- **Search Mechanism**:
-- **Search Mechanism**: Utilizes SQLite's MATCH operator with the vec_index virtual table to perform KNN (k-nearest neighbors) searches
+  - SQLite: Uses MATCH operator with vec_index virtual table for KNN search
+  - PGLite: Uses cosine distance operator (<=>) with HNSW index for efficient similarity search

-The design prioritizes simplicity and performance, avoiding unnecessary abstractions while providing essential RAG functionality.
-The use of generics allows for type-safe extension of metadata while maintaining flexibility.
+The design prioritizes flexibility and performance across different database systems while maintaining a consistent API.
+The use of generics enables type-safe extension of metadata, and the driver-based architecture allows for easy integration with different runtimes and database preferences.
 ## Dependencies

 ### Runtime Dependencies